 The Planning Portal provides guidance on how to complete the application form.

-Applications should be submitted on-line through the Planning Portal (where possible).
+Applications should be submitted on-line through the Planning Portal.

-If the application cannot be submitted via the Planning Portal, it can be submitted via portable media (e.g. USB).
+If the application cannot be submitted on-line, forms can be downloaded from the Planning Portal and submitted on portable media (such as USB).